Logo

 Your teacher will give you a list of techniques so you’ll just need to browse through them and put in the ones you used and add others that were not covered.

 The actual writeup and difficult portion of Section C will consist of writing about 9-10 different parts of your program.
 For each part you need to take screenshots of the relevant code and write about the purpose of that code and techniques implemented in it.
-Each explanation should no larger than a very short paragraph.
+Each explanation should be no larger than a short paragraph.
 Be concise and make your code seem complex.

 Make sure to put a reference (APA style) of all resources used to develop your program at the end.